I’m grateful to David Skegg for assisting with the writing of this explanatory document.

 I developed the TSM from the model used by Rowe.
 It differs from his only in including Mechanisms and the pre-cursors to them, the Preconditions.
 The TSM is a structural summary, if you like, of the models used by risk engineers (fault tree analysis, outcome (event) analysis).

 In the TSM my Event definition “the point in time when control is lost over the potentially damaging properties of the energy source” implies there is a time before control is lost.
 That is, the energy source is not constantly impinging on recipients.

 It is therefore necessary for us to understand what normally keeps the potentially damaging properties of the energy source under control.
 The Event is the point in time when these fail to do that.
 It is useful to describe the Event in a way that means something in the particular situation being considered, rather than laboriously using the necessarily lengthy formal definition.

 The Event is something that is necessarily very close to the time when control is lost over the damaging properties of the energy.
 It is not a point in time (all ‘small e’ events are by definition of the word something at a point in time) that is remote from the point in time when the energy is released.

 Class A control measures (see Chapter 7) are either physical or behavioural (human action or the action of a more or less automated control system).
 For example, a car can be restrained on a slope by the hand brake (the application of which is behavioural), by an automatic brake (a set of physical components and quite common these days) or by me holding it back while someone looks for a chock to hold the wheels.
 If I just walk away from the task before the chock is in place or my feet or hands slip etc. then the Event involves a human action failure.

-Organisational systems as support for Class A controls and as Class B controls don’t have the ability to actually exert control over the damaging properties of an energy source.
+Organisational systems as support for Class A controls are called Class B controls and they don’t have the ability to actually exert control over the damaging properties of an energy source.